alperkaya0/c-terminal-gui/README.md

 ##### HideCursor

 Calling this function hides the blinking underscore so that updates of the cursor position won't annoy the user.(since we use gotoxy, it is unavoidable to not change cursor position.)<br>
-Use it before every other functions once.
+Use it on top of your main function.
+Use it only once.

 ```C
 HideCursor();